jsohlendorff/continuous_time_LTMLE/article.typ

 However, we have not addressed the issue of model misspecification, which is likely to occur in practice as we have not proposed flexible intensity estimators for both the censoring intensity and the propensity scores.

 There are a few available options for flexible intensity estimation.
 For instance, neural networks (see @liguoriModelingEventsInteractions2023 for an overview), forest based methods (@weissForestBasedPointProcess2013) and gradient boosting (@ishwaranBoosting).
 Other choices include flexible parametric models/highly adaptive LASSO using piecewise constant intensity models where the likelihood is based on Poisson regression (e.g., @rytgaardContinuoustimeTargetedMinimum2022).
+Another possibility is to learn the intensities sequentially tracing back through the number of events, and using standard survival methods at each event point.
+We consider this possibility in future work.

+We also applied a simple logistic regression model for the propensity scores.
+However, an alternative in the absolutely continuous case is to estimate the intensities of the counting processors $N^(a, 1)$ and
+$N^(a)$, counting the number of times that the doctor has prescribed treatment and the number of times the patient has visited the doctor, respectively, and calculating the ratio of the two (estimated) intensities.

 Additionally, future work should thoroughly investigate how one should model the iterative regressions of the pseudo-outcomes since they include people observed at different times and include event times as a regression covariate.
-We stress, however, that any regression method may be used.
+We stress, however, that any regression method may be used for this.

+To obtain valid inference, we could have also opted to estimate the inverse probability weights weighted with the outcome and regressed that on $history(k)$.
+However, a key advantage of using iterative regressions is that the resulting estimator will be less sensitive to/near practical positivity violations compared to inverse probability of treatment weighting (IPW) estimators.

 We could have also opted to use the TMLE framework (@laanTargetedMaximumLikelihood2006) in lieu of a one-step estimator.
-Here, we can use an iterative TMLE procedure for the $Qbar(k)$'s where we undersmooth the estimation of the censoring compensator to avoid estimating the censoring martingale term.
+Here, we can use an iterative TMLE procedure for $Qbar(k)$ where we undersmooth the estimation of the censoring compensator to avoid estimating the censoring martingale term.
 This will then yield conservative but valid inference when the censoring distribution is flexibly estimated.